zf-njust/rDTRPsStudy/evaluation/LLM.md

 dep_value = getattr(dep, attr)
 ```

-Please determine which of the following codes contains a code smell or no code smell:
+Please determine which of the following codes contains a type smell or no type smell:

 ```python
 {{CODE_PLACEHOLDER}}